trailofbits/deepstate/README.md

 ## Installing

-Install the DeepState Python package.
-For example, assuming the DeepState build resides in `$DEEPSTATE`:
+Assuming the DeepState build resides in `$DEEPSTATE`, run the following commands to install the DeepState python package:

 ```shell
 $ virtualenv venv